Indian Village

 Today, Ouachita Parish remains an important center for commerce, education, and culture in Louisiana.
 Its history, influenced by Native American heritage, European exploration, and industrial growth, has shaped the character and identity of the region.

-This timeline provides a condensed summary of the historical journey of Ouachita Parish, Louisiana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Ouachita Parish, Louisiana.

 • 1805 - Ouachita Parish established as one of the original 19 parishes of the Territory of Orleans